castle-engine/conference-itdevcon-2023/README.md

-# Example projects at ITDevCon 2023 conference
+# Example projects from ITDevCon 2023 presentation

 These are example projects used during Michalis Kamburelis presentation at [https://www.itdevcon.it/en/](ITDevCon 2023), a Delphi conference in Rome, October 2023.